Author’s note: Something I realized over the weekend: I kept saying south-eastern gate/district etc.

 Slipping through the lines, Vichear arrived at his side and lifted him to his feet, half-carrying him away as they abandoned the plaza with the Defiled hot on their heels.
 “Don’t you worry Magistrate,” Vichear said, his chi flowing to Lighten Tongzu’s weight.
 “Everything is going according to plan.
 You did well holding them for so long, cost them a hefty bill to break our lines.
 A right nasty surprise that Demon was, but with luck, they won’t have too many in their pocket, eh?”

-Vichear continued run and ramble, though Tongzu tuned him out.
+Vichear continued to run and ramble, though Tongzu tuned him out.
 Glancing back, he watched the Demon slaughter the rearguard while his soldiers knocked down the supports, causing a prepped building to come crashing down and bar the Demon’s path.
 It bought precious seconds for most of his soldiers to escape, but his heart sat heavy in his chest.
 Perhaps in his prime, Tongzu could have defeated the beast, but with its strength and speed, to call it a coin flip was over generous.

 To make matters worse, as the Demon howled in displeasure at its fleeing prey, more Demons responded in the distance, a shrill warbling screech and a throaty, gravelly groan.
-Tongzu’s confidence fled as his sagged against Vichear.
+Tongzu’s confidence fled as he sagged against Vichear.
 So much for luck, just how many Demons had Yo Ling brought?
 Two days before reinforcements arrived and all the while this ancient horror and its ilk would be free to run amok in his city, his people helpless before its might.

 If Major Yuzhen made good time, perhaps she’d arrive to find nothing but the smouldering remains of Sanshu.